conorbmurphy/galvanizereference/README.md

 * `grouped.filter(lambda x: len(x)>2)`: filters by lambda function
 * `grouped.apply(sum)`: applies sum to each column by `abovemean`

+Working with datetime objects, you can do df.dt. and then hit tab to see the different options.
+Similarly, df.str can give us all of our string functions.

 ---

 ### Python Packages - numpy ###